aduh95/schwifty-markdown/README.md

 * [Node (v8.5+)](//nodejs.org)
 * [Yarn](//yarnpkg.com) or [npm](//npmjs.com)

-> If you want schwifty to render PlantUML diagrams, you also need:
+> If you want Schwifty to render PlantUML diagrams, you also need:
 >
 > * [Java](//java.com)
 > * _(optional)_ [Graphviz](//graphviz.org) (to generate all PlantUML diagram